 Entering a University building represents an honest confirmation that the individual is symptom-free as defined by the Daily Symptom Check.

-Undergraduate students who do not use the Daily Symptom Check may be in violation of the Communicable Disease Policy and the Social Contract and may be subject to discipline in accordance with Rights, Rules, Responsibilities.
+Undergraduate students who are not fully vaccinated who do not use the Daily Symptom Check may be in violation of the Communicable Disease Policy and may be subject to discipline in accordance with Rights, Rules, Responsibilities.

-Faculty, staff and researchers who do not use the Daily Symptom Check may be in violation of the Communicable Disease Policy and may be subject to discipline in accordance with the appropriate University policy.
+Faculty, staff and researchers who are not fully vaccinated who do not use the Daily Symptom Check may be in violation of the Communicable Disease Policy and may be subject to discipline in accordance with the appropriate University policy.